This guy, Robbie, must have fired people up out there.

 The sexual repression, I'm telling you, that is the war on women.

-Do you remember it was either last week or the week before when I shared with you a conversation I had with a guy who said, you know, Rush, you're missing the boat in this contraception business.
+Do you remember it was either last week or the week before when I shared with you a conversation I had with a guy who said, you know, Rush, you're missing the boat on this contraception business.

-You're you're sound like you're against sex.
+You're sounding here against sex.

-We just want women to have them.
+We just want women to have them because we want the sex.

 And when you start running around talking about it's a personal responsibility issue, that you can't get pregnant without taking some kind of action.

-It sounds like you're ripping sex, and we like sex, and we don't want to vote for people to be associated with people who don't like sex.
+It sounds like you're ripping sex and we like sex and we don't want to vote for people to be associated with people who don't like sex.

 And we think you're trying to deny us having sex when you start talking about how women ought to have to buy their own birth control pills.

-You remember when I told you that.
+You remember when I told you that?

-And remember how depressed you were that these people were totally missing the boat.
+And remember how depressed you were that these people were totally missing the boat?

-It's the whole idea that government should be providing all this if you want to have a birth control pill, it's not denied to you.
+If you want to have a birth control pill, it's not denied to you.

 Go get it.

-Your access is not being denied.
+Go pay the access is not being denied.

 There's not one Republican policy against contraception.

-There's not one Republican policy against, well, Well, uh there really isn't.
+There's not one Republican policy against, well, there really isn't birth control pills or any of that.

 But these people think there is.